peterjc/thapbi-pict/docs/examples/synthetic_mycobiome/abundance.rst

 BioMock samples (``SRR7109409``) have trace levels of unwanted synthetic spike-in reads, the most abundant at 15, 15 and 3 copies respectively.
 The counts differ, but these are all samples highlighted in Figure 6 (sharing the same Illumina i7 or i5 index for multiplexing).
-We don't see this in a second BioMock samples, but our pipeline appears slightly more stringent.
+We don't see this in the other BioMock samples, but our pipeline appears slightly more stringent.

 As percentages, 187/1199806 gives 0.015% which is nearly ten times lower than